EnviroDIY/LearnEnviroDIY/_episodes/10-SimpleLoggingSketch.md

 ### Collect data from the Mayfly data logger's built-in sensors

 First we will use `simple_logging.ino` to collect data from the Mayfly data logger's built-in sensors.
   1. Set up your logger and board settings to give your logger a name, set your time zone, logging interval, and confirm the version of your Mayfly.
-For now let's select a short logging interval (1-2 minutes) so we can see what's happening on our board.
+You may select a short logging interval (1-2 minutes) so we can see what's happening on our board, but we will also use sensor testing mode, which does not wait for logging intervals.

   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/simple_logging_boardsettings.png" width="600">